jakepatock/DL_final_project/README.md

 ### Abstract
-Since its proposal in 2017, the Natural Language Processing (NLP) sequence transformer architecture has become a staple in the Machine Learning world [1].
+Since its proposal in 2017, the Natural Language Processing (NLP) sequence transformer architecture has become a staple in the Machine Learning world.
 Its brilliant yet simplistic approach of replacing convolutional or recurrent-based architectures with an attention-based architecture expanded the computational ability to analyze more significant inputs and out-